Pannda6785/CS160-chess-project/README.md

 • Operating system: Only tested on Windows.
 It may possibily be incompatible for other OS.
 • This program requires at least C++17 and GCC 9.x to compile.
 You can get them from winlibs.
 • The executable can be created using the provided /build/build.bat file.
-Alternatively, the command to create the executable is: g++ new_src / ∗ . cpp new_src / a g e n t s / ∗ . cpp new_src / p i e c e s / ∗ . cpp −o
-Game . exe −O −I i n c l u d e / −L l i b / − l r a y l i b −l g d i 3 2 −lwinmm This creates a Game.exe in the current directory.
+Equivalently, you can use the following command in the build/ folder: g++ ../new_src/*.cpp ../new_src/agents/*.cpp ../new_src/pieces/*.cpp -o Game.exe -O -I ../include/ -L ../lib/ -lraylib -lgdi32 -lwinmm -mwindows This creates a Game.exe (it must be in the build/ forder).
 ```

 **Preview**